bbatsov/prelude/README.md

 You'll need to adjust your `prelude-modules.el` file once the installation is done.
-If you are doing a manual install then you first need to copy the `prelude-modules.el` available in the sample directory to the root of `path/to/prelude/installation` and then adjust that one.
+If you are doing a manual install then you first need to copy the `prelude-modules.el` available in the sample directory to the `personal` directory under `path/to/prelude/installation` and then adjust that one.

 After you've uncommented a module you should either restart Emacs or evaluate the module `require` expression with <kbd>C-x C-e</kbd>.